 Regular budget versus voluntary contributions

-Overall, 46 per cent of OHCHR’s funding came from the United Nations regular budget (compared with 46 per cent in 2014, 44 per cent in 2013 and 42.5 per cent in 2012) and 54 per cent came from voluntary contributions (compared with 54 per cent in 2014, 56 per cent in 2013 and 57.5 per cent in 2012).
+Overall, 45 per cent of OHCHR’s funding came from the United Nations regular budget (compared with 46 per cent in 2015 and 2014, 44 per cent in 2013 and 42.5 per cent in 2012) and 55 per cent came from voluntary contributions (compared with 54 per cent in 2015 and 2014, 56 per cent in 2013 and 57.5 per cent in 2012).
 Over the past few years, the increase in the share of the United Nations regular budget for OHCHR activities was due to the additional resources allocated to cover the Treaty Body Strengthening Process and the additional mandates, including commissions of inquiry, established by the Human Rights Council.

-While the overall funding allocated to OHCHR slightly increased by 1.7 per cent in 2015, the proportion of unearmarked funding in 2015 decreased to 37 per cent of the total income received after sharply slipping to 37 per cent in 2015 (down from 47 per cent in 2014 and 54 per cent in 2013).
-The earmarked contributions increased by almost US$14 million (from US$65 million to US$78.7 million), as a result of efforts to attract more local funding for field activities and due to the decision of some donors to earmark contributions that were initially unearmarked.
-It also received funding from budget lines other than those that are specific for human rights (such as humanitarian and development budget lines).
+While the overall funding allocated to OHCHR slightly increased by 3 per cent in 2016, the proportion of unearmarked funding marginally increased in 2016 to 38 per cent of the total income received after sharply slipping to 37 per cent in 2015 (down from 47 per cent in 2014 and 54 per cent in 2013).
+This is a result of efforts to attract more local funding for field activities and due to the decision of some donors to earmark contributions that were initially unearmarked.
+The Office also received funding from budget lines other than those that are specific for human rights (such as humanitarian and development budget lines).

 Junior Professional Officers